 97.0% of freshmen return for their second year.
 University of California - Berkeley graduates seem to be doing well in the world as they are way less likely to default on their student loans compared to grads from other schools.
 Learn more to see how well UC Berkeley ranks in other categories.

 Yale University is a good decision for individuals interested in a Film, Video & Photographic Arts major.
 Yale University film, video & photographic arts graduates receive 33.9% more than the typical film grad.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

 Yale's 6:1 student-to-faculty ratio is among the very best in the United States.
 Students from outside the U.S. need not be worried about being out of place mainly because 10.7% of Yale's undergraduates originate from countries outside the U.S..
 Where is Yale University doing the best?
 Look into all the school's rankings.

 University of California - Santa Barbara is a great option for students pursuing a Film, Video & Photographic Arts degree.
 Students who graduate from this program report average early career earnings of $35,820 and mid-career earnings of $79,565.
 With more than 20,000 undergraduates, University of California - Santa Barbara is one of the largest schools in the nation.

-Due to the fact the usual SAT score of this school's applicants is around 1,225, admissions officers can afford to be selective.
-You'll be able to learn about many different ethnicities thanks to UCSB's diverse student body.
+You will get a high-return on your education investment with University of California - Santa Barbara, due to the fact its net price of $25,177 is an excellent value.
+Due to the fact the usual SAT score of this school's applicants is around 1,255, admissions officers can afford to be selective.
 Interested in learning a little more about University of California - Santa Barbara's campus?
 Take a virtual tour.